 Introducing Café CAT

-The venue is Z-arts Centre, 335 Stretford Rd, Hulme, Manchester, M15 5ZA (directions available here)
+The current venue is the Rylands Room, Z-arts Centre, 335 Stretford Rd, Hulme, Manchester, M15 5ZA (directions available here)

 Cost: £5 (payable on the night)

 The format of Café CAT is similar to that developed by Cafe Psychologique, of an open conversation about a topic or theme.
 What is slightly different is that the person opening will lead the session and hold the frame for the evening, similar to the skills lab approach adopted at the Projects Forum.
 There will be a brief introduction to the title/theme and encouragement from the group to share understanding, experience and knowledge whilst developing the conversation on the theme and issues that might arise.